ShivankK26/Router-Academy-Courses/src/content/docs/Building on Router Chain/module 2.md

 cargo install cargo-run-script
 ```

-- Lastly, We'll be needing [Docker](https://docs.docker.com/desktop/install/windows-install/) for Optimizing the Rust Smart Contracts and Deploying it to Router Chain.
+- Lastly, We'll be needing [Docker](https://docs.docker.com/desktop/install/windows-install/) to Optimize Production Code and make the Binary Size of Compiled CosmWasm Contracts as Small as Possible, we use Rust-Optimizer, which uses Docker to work.

 ### macOS